 Multitrack Microphone Circuit Kit

 The circuit is our acclaimed transformerless design, implemented with high-grade parts.
-The circuit incorporates a next-generation corrective EQ option to adjust the mic's high-frequency response and smooth the mic's response.
+The circuit incorporates a next-generation corrective EQ option.

 The finished mic has high output (~35mV/Pa), low noise, low distortion, and a very smooth (not bright or harsh) response.
 It is suitable for voices, acoustic instruments, foley, and ensemble miking.